Wedgwood Anti-Slavery Cameo

 Wedgwood was always on the lookout for new styles, better machinery (lathes and kilns) and new production methods.
 He believed in retaining employees and training them to become increasingly productive.
 To keep employees, he provided housing and retirement benefits.
 Wedgwood cooperated with other manufacturers he knew to introduce new materials and new processes into the production of pottery.

 Wedgwood expanded sales and profits by selling in foreign markets.
-He provided a large amount of specially designed pottery to the Russian royal family.
+He provided a large amount of specially designed pottery to the English and Russian royal families.
+Wedgwood turned a luxury product for royalty and the very rich into a mass market product for the expanding upper middle class.
 In addition to European countries, Wedgwood made a special effort to sell to the American colonies.
-He designed different styles for different markets.
+He designed different styles at different price points for different markets.
+Today we would call this market segmentation.

 ReplyDelete